aperez17/Fitness-By-You/README.md

-# Grommet static project
+# Fitness-By-You

-This project has the structure needed to generate static sites that can be deployed to github pages, for example.
+This is a sample Grommet application for reference.

 To run this application, execute the following commands:

   1. Install NPM modules

     ```
-    $ npm install
+    $ npm install (or yarn install)
     ```

-  2. Start the development server:
+  2. Start the back-end server:

     ```
-    $ gulp dev
+    $ npm run dev-server
     ```

-  3. Create the app distribution to be used by the back-end server
+  3. Start the front-end dev server:

     ```
-    $ gulp dist
+    $ npm run dev
     ```

-  4. Create the app distribution as static html files
+  4. Create the app distribution to be used by a back-end server

     ```
-    $ gulp dist --config static-webpack.config.babel.js
+    $ NODE_ENV=production grommet pack
+    ```

+  5. Start the server in production mode:

+    ```
+    $ npm start
+    ```

+  6. Test and run linters:

+    ```
+    $ npm test
     ```